sagan-js/sagan/README.md

 ```

 #### Collections
-Collection inherit `addItem` and `removeItem` as methods.
-The are namespaced and used in the same manor as the model methods.
+Collections inherit `addItem` and `removeItem` as methods.
+They are namespaced and used in the same manner as the model methods.

 The following will add a new user to the `users` collection.